fb55/readabilitySAX/readme.markdown

 Help is appreciated!

 ###HOWTO
-Have a look at mkreadable.js and nodeServer.js (both files require node.js).
+Have a look at the "node examples" directory.